 Consumer brand perception can change in an instant.
 Here are the top five reasons why your audience could flip, and what you can do to change it.

-In our current marketplace, consumers research and interact with brands mostly online.
-It’s more challenging than ever to make a meaningful impact and manage brand perception.
+In our current marketplace, consumer brand perception is easily formed and changed.
+Consumers research and interaction with brands is mostly online.
+However, it’s more challenging than ever to make a meaningful impact and manage brand perception.
 One slip up and consumers will write off a brand and take their business elsewhere.

 According to a Salesforce report, 54% of customers don’t believe that brands have their best interests in mind.
 But what are the main reasons consumers develop these negative brand perceptions?
-Here are the top five causes of negativity consumer sentiment, and how you can prepare for it and respond when it happens.
+For example, here are the top five causes of negativity consumer sentiment, and how you can prepare for it and respond when it happens.